YLS-scholar/EPEC/README.md

 ## Data

-- `data/Beijing_metro.csv` is included in this repository.
+- The Beijing subway dataset `Beijing_metro.csv` used in the paper is included in this repository.
 - The other four datasets (electricity, exchange_rate, weather, illness) are publicly available.
 Download link: https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy.

 ---